jarun/nnn/README.md

 Additional customization to make it more friendly towards major distros (which `suck more` by some standards).

+## Default features

+- Browse current or specified directory
+- Navigate to parent or child directories
+- Jump to first or last entry
+- Open files with default-associated programs
+- Jump to home directory
+- Show/hide hidden files
+- Sort entries by time modified
+- Spawn a shell in current directory
+- Run `top`
+- Open a file with `vim` or `less`

 ## Modifications

 - File associations